"It's coming on Christmas,

 Joni's original version of "River" always speaks to a place in me that hungers for mercy.
-But it is James Taylor's recording of "River" that I turn to when the sorrow rattles the window casings.
-His voice wraps mercy around my shoulders like a heavy wool blanket on a cold night.
+But it is James Taylor's recording of "River" that I turn to when sorrow rattles the window casings.
+His voice wraps mercy around my shoulders like a heavy wool blanket on a cold winter night.

-Like a skater gliding backwards -- with my face forward -- I am hoping to gather in the fading light of the past, a perspective on a story which I pray might help someone else.
+Tonight, like a skater gliding backwards -- with my face forward -- I am hoping to gather in the fading light of the past, a perspective on a story which I pray might help someone else.

 It was decades ago, but I will never forget the lessons learned.
 I'd been struggling with a gathering cloud of depression for months.
 But that winter, its pall lowered -- cold and dark.
 It screeched through my bones like a bitter wind.
 It threatened to rend my heart.
-A heart that felt so brittle, it might shatter at the slightest touch of human warmth.
+A heart that already felt so brittle, it might shatter at the slightest touch of human warmth.

 I was sad and empty.
 I felt a dead silence within.
 Not even the sweetest strains of Christmas music could penetrate that vacuum of feeling.